 The clothes that Pocahontas is wearing in the portrait are meant to show how well integrated she was into English life in order to reassure investors that the natives could be made to adopt English ways.
-The beaver hat is light in color, presumably white or tan.
+The beaver hat is light in color, presumably white, gray or tan.
 The feather fan is said to be symbolic with various interpretations, but we can see many such fans in portraits of the era.

 According to Rasmussen & Tilton (1994), in Pocahontas: Her Life & Legend, artist Simon van de Passe was the son of Crispin van de Passe the elder, a portraitist to the English court..
 Simon aimed to follow in his father's footsteps (p.
 32).

 More on the Simon van de Passe Engraving

 Copy of Van de Passe engraving made over 150 years later

 The 1793 image at right is a copy by an unknown artist of the van de Passe engraving (Source: Rasmussen, Tilton 1994).
 In this image, Pocahontas has a slightly more European look, as her cheekbones are less clearly defined, and she has rounder eyes.
 This was a subtle attempt at making Pocahontas appear less 'ethnic.'

 The easiest way to distinguish between the two engravings is by looking at the backgrounds (curved lines in the original; straight lines in the copy).
 The replica also places dots inside the O, C and G of the border writing.